While still taking care of yourself

 Clinical Expert: Lindsay Macchia, PhD

-We rely on our friends for a lot of things, and that definitely includes providing emotional support when things are difficult.
-So it makes sense that teenagers struggling with mental health challenges would turn to their friends to vent, unload, and ask for backup.
+We rely on our friends for a lot of things, and that definitely includes providing emotional support when things are tough.
+So it makes sense that teenagers struggling with difficult emotions and mental health challenges would turn to their friends to vent, unload, and ask for backup.

 But it can be difficult to figure out when a friend who is feeling down or anxious is just moody and when it’s something more.
 It’s hard to know when all you need to do is listen, when to say something, and what to say.
 It’s especially hard to decide when you should bring it to the attention of an adult, and how to do that without breaking your friend’s trust.